Liquid and Balanced Workload Modes

 The Burndown chart is also useful for sprint planning.
 If the team keeps pace and confirms its speed every time, with the help of the reports you can determine how much work it can complete for each sprint.

-Sprint Report in Jira allows to understand the amount of work, what goes by plan, or what not in the sprint.
+Sprint Report in Jira allows us to understand the amount of work, what goes by plan, and what does not in the sprint.
 This report will show the real status of tasks in a project, whether your team has overbooked tasks, or the work is being completed less than planned.

 Very often there it’s needed to have reports for tracking user activity, work logs, and reports about epic progress.
 As we can see, Jira presents different reports for different needs, but sometimes they’re not enough and not as detailed as users’ needs, especially if we’re searching for resource reports.

-While Jira provides mostly project reports for its users, the ActivityTimeline app‘s reports are mostly focused on Resources.
+While Jira provides mostly Jira project reporting for its users, the ActivityTimeline app‘s reports are mostly focused on Resources.
 ActivityTimeline is more focused on resource management & planning and has a variety of different reports with customizations for short and long periods of time.

 Project Resources Report shows how resources are scheduled per project for a specified period of time.
 It is a high-level report and is very facilitative when you have numerous projects.
 It shows the number of hours and resources who are dedicated to the projects.
 The report clearly reflects team members’ involvement in different projects.